Sevas Tra: Composition

 Music critics categorized Sevas Tra as nu metal, death metal, and gothic metal.
 Shamaya disliked many of the labels attached to Otep and preferred to categorize the band as "art-core".
 Jason Bracelin of the Cleveland Scene likened the album to "Sylvia Plath fronting a death-metal band."
 Its songs are marked by raw guitars, rhythmic bass and drums utilizing double-bass, and aggressive vocals that alternate between various styles including growling, screaming, rapping, whispering, and spoken word.
 Shamaya's lyrics, which reflect her personal experiences and opinions, address topics including sexual abuse, incest, organized religion, survival, anger and vulnerability, and include references to mythology and aincent cultures.
 Though she wrote the lyrics in a non-specific way so that listeners could form their own meanings to the songs, Shamaya intended Sevas Tra to give people a sense of empowerment and inspire them to believe they can be something outside of society-dictated roles and identities.
 The album's title is an anagram for "art saves"; in an interview with Rag Magazine, Shamaya credited creating art with preventing her from hurting herself or others and allowing her to become the person they were today.
-The cover art of Sevas Tra, designed by Shamaya and P. R. Brown, presents a "grotesque" deciption of Otep intended to appear like a Hieronymus Bosch-style triptcyh and reflect its themes of "being reborn as your own creature from the things that are trying to destroy you".
+The cover art of Sevas Tra, designed by Shamaya and P. R. Brown, presents a "grotesque" depiction of Otep intended to appear like a Hieronymus Bosch-style triptcyh and reflect its themes of "being reborn as your own creature from the things that are trying to destroy you".